 Psoriasis and PsA are complex dynamic pathophysiological processes, and the understanding of the relative importance of different cell types at different disease stages still remains challenging.

-Several studies have shown the role of KCs as immune sentinels through MHC-II antigen presentation and production of antimicrobial peptides (AMP), cytokines and chemokines (Black and of 2007).
-Indeed, complex formation between the cationic AMP LL-37 and self-DNA/RNA released by KCs has been observed upon damage triggered by environmental factors (Lande et al. 2007).
+Keratinocytes.
+Several studies have shown the role of keratinocytes as immune sentinels through MHC class II antigen presentation and production of antimicrobial peptides (AMP), cytokines and chemokines (Black and of 2007).
+Indeed, complex formation between the cationic AMP LL-37 and self-DNA/RNA released by keratinocytes has been observed upon damage triggered by environmental factors (Lande et al. 2007).
 This complex acts as an antigen for activation of the skin-resident DCs that initiate and perpetuate the skin inflammatory response through secretion of pro-inflammatory cytokines, including IL-1, IL-6 and TNF-α (Feldmeyer

 et al. 2007; Arend et al. 2008; Nestle et al. 2009; Nestle et al. 2005).
 Furthermore, in vivo studies have described the development of psoriatic lesions in immunodeficient mice upon human xenotransplant of psoriatic skin(Boyman et al. 2004).
-Altogether, these findings support the role of epidermis dysfunction in the initiation of the psoriatic chronic inflammatory response (Proskch2008).
-The relevance of KCs at early stages of psoriasis pathogenesis is reinforced by the genetic association between KC-specific genes from the late cornified envelope (LCE) family and increased psoriasis risk (Tsoi et al. 2012)
+Together, these findings support the role of epidermal dysfunction in the initiation of the psoriatic chronic inflammatory response (Proskch2008).
+The relevance of keratinocytes at early stages of psoriasis pathogenesis is reinforced by the genetic association between KC-specific genes from the late cornified envelope (LCE) family and increased psoriasis risk (Tsoi et al. 2012)

-mDCs and pDCs are also considered important innate immune cells in disease initiation through antigen presentation, T-cell activation and the subsequent adaptive immune response(Mahil20016). pDCs are circulating professional antigen presentation cells (APCs) that only upon activation by the KCs self-DNA-LL-37 complex infiltrate into the lesional and uninvolved dermis of psoriasis patients (Nestle et al. 2005; Lande et al. 2007).
-In contrast, quiescent mDCs are epidermal resident cells that undergo maturation in presence of the IFN-α secreted by pDCs, expanding up to 30-fold only in the lesional skin (Zaba2007).
-The activated mDCs mediate the Th-1 and Th-17 response as well as perpetuation of KC activation through IL-23 production (Lee et al. 2004).
+Dendritic cells. mDCs and pDCs are also considered important innate immune cells in disease initiation through antigen presentation, T-cell activation and the subsequent adaptive immune response(Mahil20016). pDCs are circulating professional antigen presentation cells (APCs) that on activation by the keratinocytes self-DNA-LL-37 complex infiltrate into the lesional and uninvolved dermis of psoriasis patients (Nestle et al. 2005; Lande et al. 2007).
+In contrast, quiescent mDCs are epidermal resident cells that undergo maturation in presence of the IFN-α secreted by pDCs, expanding up to 30-fold in lesional skin (Zaba2007).
+Activated mDCs mediate the Th-1 and Th-17 response as well as perpetuation of KC activation through IL-23 production (Lee et al. 2004).
 Studies in immunodeficient psoriasis mouse models have shown that blockage of downstream IFN-α signaling or IFN-α production by pDCs failed to induce T-cell activation and psoriasis onset (Nestle et al. 2005).

-Neutrophils are also though to be closely involved in disease initiation through their ability to form neutrophil extracellular traps (NET) that contain host DNA and LL-37 (Hu et al. 2016).
-There is evidence of increased NET formation in peripheral blood and lesional skin of psoriasis patients and they seem to be contributing to pDC and CD4+ T cell activation (Hu et al. 2016).
+Neutrophils.
+Neutrophils are implicated in disease initiation through their ability to form neutrophil extracellular traps (NET) that contain host DNA and LL-37 (Hu et al. 2016).
+There is evidence of increased NET formation in peripheral blood and lesional skin of psoriasis patients and they contribute to pDC and CD4+ T cell activation (Hu et al. 2016).
 Neutrophils have also been identified in recent studies as one of the main sources

 Environmental triggers